 Allergies popping up all of a sudden can be one of the more surprising signs of menopause

-You don’t need a list of 34 symptoms of menopause, but it might help you understand more about you and menopause
+You don’t need a list of 34 symptoms of menopause, but it might help you understand more about yourself and menopause

-If you feel your symptoms are interfering with your daily life, turn to your gynaecologist or healthcare provider for counselling.
+If you feel your symptoms are interfering with your daily life, turn to your gynecologist or healthcare provider for counseling.
 You are not alone in this.